unnoon/cell-multiset/README.md

 Fast & consistent JavaScript MultiSet (AKA bag, bunch) implementation.
 Implemented as part of my upcoming(...loading...) cell game engine, but perfectly usable as a standalone lib.

-## Very alpha

-Please wait for the first release...

 ## Features

 - Fast!